 Sometimes the screens in RV screen doors end up being damaged.
-This is annoying but totally fixable, and in most cases it doesn’t even require an entire door replacement.
+This is annoying but totally fixable, and in most cases, it doesn’t even require an entire door replacement.
 If you’ll be replacing your screen door, be sure to consider all of your options.
-Since you’ll be doing the work of putting in a new door anyway, you may want to think about upgrading to an RV retractable screen door or some other nicer version of screen door.
+Since you’ll be doing the work of putting in a new door anyway, you may want to think about upgrading to an RV retractable screen door or a nicer version of a screen door.

 RV Screen Door Upgrades

 For some RVers, even if their door is in perfect working order, it’s still not quite what they want or need.
-In these cases an upgrade is in order.
-Problems keeping bugs out—along with a desire to keep kids in—definitely contribute to the need for an upgrade, and once you have the door you really want and need, you’ll be so glad you took the leap and made those changes.
+In these cases, an upgrade is in order.
+Problems keeping bugs out or a desire to keep kids in definitely contribute to the need for an upgrade!
+Once you have the door you really want and need, you’ll be so glad you took the leap and changed it out.

 RV Screen Door Closer

 An RV screen door closer works by using a spring to ensure the door closes behind you every time your go in or out of your rig.
-It’s perfect for those with kids or for people who tend to walk in or out with their hands full on a regular basis.
+It’s perfect if you have kids or if you tend to walk in or out with your hands full on a regular basis.

 RV Screen Door Guard